-- RS3 tag name is each valid tag name.
+- The RS3 tag name is each valid tag name.

-- RS3 address is in form of =NXXNNN for I/O blocks and =NX-NN for control blocks, where N is a number and X is a character.
+- RS3 address is in =NXXNNN form for I/O blocks and in =NX-NN form for control blocks, where N is a number and X is a character.

-- System flags and User flags that are read as analog values are represented by 16-bit unsigned integer.
+- System flags and 'User' flags that are read as analog values are represented by a 16-bit unsigned integer.

 |Item name||D2000 type||I/O||Comment|